neo4j/graph-data-science-client/doc/README.md

 If a block has the enterprise attribute, it will only be run in the `test_plugin_enterprise` deployment.
 If a block has the networkx attribute, it requires the NetworkX extra (`graphdatascience[networkx]`) and runs in every deployment (skip via `DOC_TEST_NETWORKX=no`).
 If a block has the session attribute, it will only be run in the AGA deployment (`just test-docs-aga`) and skipped in the plugin deployments.
+If a block has the plugin attribute, it will only be run in the plugin deployments (`just test-docs-plugin`) and skipped in the AGA deployment, e.g. because the feature it shows does not exist for GDS Sessions (such as KGE models).
 If a block has the min-server-version attribute, it will only be run when the docs are tested against a GDS version >= min-server-version (plugin deployments only; sessions have no server version).
 Snippets inside a deployment tab are only run in the matching deployment (see [Deployment tabs](#deployment-tabs)); to iterate on a single page, set `DOC_TEST_FILE=<substring>`.
 The harness logs per-file progress to stderr as it runs; set `DOC_TEST_LOGLEVEL=DEBUG` for per-script logging (with timings).